Brittany Butts

 The CARDI Study:

-Cognitive Function, Alzheimer’s Disease Risk, Social Determinants of Health, and Immune Function in Persons with Heart Failure
+Cognitive Function, Alzheimer’s Disease Risk, Social Determinants of Health, and Immune Function in Persons with Cardiovascular Disease

 What is the CARDI study?